apache/druid/docs/do-not-merge.md

 In Druid 28.0.0, the default mode for `arrayIngestMode` is `mvd` for backwards compatibility, which only supports VARCHAR typed arrays and stores them as multi-value dimensions.
 This default is subject to change in future releases.

-Note that this improvement is incompatible with previous Druid versions.
 For information on how to migrate to the new behavior, see the [Ingestion options for ARRAY typed columns in the upgrade notes](#ingestion-options-for-array-typed-columns).
 For information on inserting, filtering, and grouping behavior for `ARRAY` typed columns, see [Array columns](https://druid.apache.org/docs/latest/querying/arrays).

 [#15093](https://github.com/apache/druid/pull/15093)